-What is income drawdown?
+What is pension drawdown?

-Income drawdown is a way of using your pension pot to provide you with a regular retirement income by reinvesting it in funds specifically designed and managed for this purpose.
+Pension drawdown is a way of using your pension pot to provide you with a regular retirement income by reinvesting it in funds specifically designed and managed for this purpose.
 The income you get will vary depending on the fund’s performance.
 It isn’t guaranteed for life.

-How income drawdown works
+How pension drawdown works

-- capped drawdown – only available before 6 April 2015 and has limits on the income you can take out; if you are already in capped drawdown there are new rules about tax relief on future pension savings if you exceed your income cap
+Capped drawdown – only available before 6 April 2015 and has limits on the income you can take out; if you are already in capped drawdown there are new rules about tax relief on future pension savings if you exceed your income cap

-Flexi-access drawdown – find out more
+Pension drawdown – find out more

 Read our guide below to find out:

-- how flexi-access drawdown works
+- how pension drawdown works

 - what you need to think about when deciding whether it’s right for you – including the tax implications and the effect on tax relief on future pension savings once you start taking an income

-- where you can get help or advice to help you decide if it’s right for you
+- where you can get help or advice to help you decide if it’s right for you.

 If you have already moved all or part of your pension pot into capped drawdown, read our guide to understand new rules from April 2015 that reduce how much tax relief you can get on future defined contribution pension savings if you exceed your income cap.

 Your other retirement income options

 Income drawdown is just one of several options available to you for taking your pension.